fabiogoma/test-kitchen/README.md

 Test Driven ~~Development~~ Infrastructure
 ======================================

 Once upon a time, a guy named [Kief Morris](https://www.linkedin.com/in/kiefmorris/) realized that techiniques largely used in software development, could also be applied on infrastructure.
-Luckly, he was not crazy, he acctually wrote a book that describe exactly what can be done on infrastructure side this book is called [Infrastructure as Code](http://shop.oreilly.com/product/0636920039297.do).
+Luckly, he was not crazy, he acctually wrote a book that describe exactly what can be done on infrastructure side.
+His book is called [Infrastructure as Code](http://shop.oreilly.com/product/0636920039297.do).

-Some may think that this is something that can only be applied to public cloud infrastructure, and the main goal of this demo is to prove the oposite.
+Some may think that this is something that can only be applied to public cloud infrastructure, and the main goal of this demo is to prove exactly the oposite.

 Test-driven development (TDD) is a software development process that relies on the repetition of a very short development cycle: Requirements are turned into very specific test cases, then the software is improved to pass the new tests, only.
 This is opposed to software development that allows software to be added that is not proven to meet requirements.
 During this demo I'll show how to apply that on infrastructure as well.

-> **NOTICE:** This is an extremely advanced topic, If you are a beginner or one of those that can only work with windows, I recommend you to stop here and read more and do some PoCs, the main topics are GNU/Linux and Open Source solutions, then come back here.
-It will be a pleasure to share this knowledge with you as well.
+> **WARNING:** This is not an easy topic, please be sure you have enough experience to get the benefits from this demo.

 > **HELP:** If you see an issue, typo or any kind of mistake within this project, please don't forgive me, send me a PR instead.
 Appreciated.